hnuzhy/YOTO/README.md

 ## ● Inference Visualization

-* Below, we present some prediction results comparison of trained models with / without augmentation for each task.
+* Below, we present some prediction results of trained models with / without augmentation for comparison.

 <table>
   <tr>